Vigi1993/ethicprint/README.md

 # EthicPrint

-**Discover the ethical impact of the brands you use every day.**
+**Learn the ethical impact of the brands you use.
+Make better choices.**

 ---

 ## Why this exists

-After watching the film *The Voice of Hind Rajab*.
-After the massacre at the school in Minab.
-After yet more innocent victims of war.

-Not just the helplessness in front of these facts — but the idea of being complicit.
-Of using brands out of convenience, brands that with the money earned from my convenience sponsor or even directly participate in these massacres.

-That's why I decided to try to do something.
-Not to change the world.
-But at least to change my world.

-— *Marco Viglianti, 2025*
+EthicPrint was created from a simple idea:

+using a brand is not always neutral.

+Many companies shape the world through supply chains, lobbying, contracts, labour practices, environmental impact, tax behaviour, and relationships with governments or military systems.
+Most of that information is technically public, but too fragmented and too difficult to compare.

+EthicPrint exists to make that information easier to access, easier to understand, and harder to ignore.

 ---